 I’m sure you’ve been asked to “bring a dish” to a barbeque or backyard part.
 Pasta salad is often in the line-up because it’s economical, is fairly easy to prepare and it travels well.
 How about boosting your pasta salad with some extra veggies?
 And I mean, extra.
-Think about how you can add extra veggies to just about all of your classic picnic recipes.
+Think about how you can add extra fruits and veggies to just about all of your classic picnic recipes.

 Grilling hot dogs and hamburgers?
 Add a spread of fresh veggie toppings: sliced tomatoes, baby spinach leaves, sautéed onions, finely chopped bell peppers.

 You can also grill fruit!
 Place fresh, frozen or canned peaches cut side down onto grill.
 Grill over medium heat until warm and slightly charred.
 You can also grill fresh, frozen or canned pineapple slices.